Do you know how to have a conversation?

 The conversation makes me feel included.
 Connected to at least one other human bean, for at least a little while more.

-Totally understandable.
-Human beans, at their core, are irrational and emotional.
-Don’t kid yourself, Robocop.
-That goes for you too.
+(Totally understandable.
+Human beans, at their core, are irrational, and emotional.
+That goes for you too, Robocop.
+Don’t kid yourself.)

-For a tortured soul who realizes that she’s hungry, and he’s sick and in need of medicine.
+For a tortured soul who realizes that she’s hungry . . . . or he’s sick and in need of medicine.

 Deep down, you know you’re just hiding.
-Terrified that everyone will find out you’re a fraud.
+Terrified that everyone will find out the diagnosis of Imposter Syndrome.

 (Hint: We’re ALL imposters.
 The smarter ones among us figure that out early enough, and quit all attempt at pretense.)